HIGHLIGHTS-Top U.S. hedge funds up Dollar General, Walgreen stakes

 ZYNGA INC

-Patrick McCormack's Tiger Consumer Management added a new position in Zynga, buying 18,062,145 shares.
+Patrick McCormack's Tiger Consumer Management added a new position, having bought 18,062,145 shares.
 (Compiled By Jennifer Ablan; Editing by Steve Orlofsky)

 * Workers concerned over future employment amid contract dispute